RetroReversing/retroReversing/categories/misc/Magazines.md

 ---
 ## Computer Artist (USA)
-Computer Artist was a monthly magazine published by the PennWell Publishing Company in the US and dedicated to Digital art creation [Computer Artist -- PennWell Publishing Company](https://web.archive.org/web/19961113152553/http://www.pennwell.com/compart.html#abstract).
-It is currently unknown when the last or first issue was published but it was sometime in 1997 when it merged into **Electronic Publishing** magazine.
+Computer Artist was a monthly magazine published every 2 months by the PennWell Publishing Company in the US and dedicated to Digital art creation [Computer Artist -- PennWell Publishing Company](https://web.archive.org/web/19961113152553/http://www.pennwell.com/compart.html#abstract).
+It is currently unknown when the first issue was published but the last issue was in June 1997 when it merged into **Electronic Publishing** magazine.

 ---
 ## Computer Arts (UK)